 LMS reporting shows what happened.
 It focuses on historical data such as course completions, scores, attendance, and certifications, answering questions like who completed which course and when.

 LMS analytics explains why it happened and what to improve next.
-By analysing learner behaviour, engagement patterns, and correlations, analytics helps organisations understand how members are learning and how programmes can be optimised for better results.
+By analyzing learner behaviour, engagement patterns, and correlations, analytics helps organizations understand how members are learning and how programs can be optimized for better results.

 LMS reports should be reviewed at different intervals based on purpose: